akanshajainn/Assimilating-Python/README.md

     or just take the function clearfolder() and use it anywhere in your code.
 3. **Cool Stuff/** contains code files having some of the cool tricks we can do using python.
 For ex, Creating PPT.
-4. **datetime.ipynb** explains conversion to and from python's datetime object, also extraction of day, month etc.
+4. **datetime.ipynb** explains conversion to and from python's datetime object, extraction of day, month, hour, minutes etc, creating timeseries dataset using pandas and numpy, visualisation of timeseries data using plotly.